How Pfizer developed a COVID pill in record time

 That search petered out when the 2003 SARS outbreak passed.
 No disease, no market for a drug.

-But Dolsten says the knowledge gained convinced them a protease inhibitor would work to corral the coronavirus causing COVID-19.
+But Dolsten says the knowledge that was gained convinced them that a protease inhibitor would work to corral the coronavirus causing COVID-19.

 "We actually had to design and synthesize some 600 unique chemical compounds," he says.